LieuweJ/smelly-mars-rover/typescript/backlog.md

 - refactor responsibility move amount of square from VehicleState to MoveCommand: 'moveOneX' to moveXBy(squares: number)
 - renamed Factories.
 Made them more generic.
 - ----- State after 4 hours 45 minutes.
+- refactor: Simplified VehicleState, and simplified Commands.
+Moved more logic into RoverState.
+- ----- State after 5 hours 15 minutes.

 Not doing: